fkrasnowski/styled-benefits.docs/versioned_docs/version-0.1.x/API/variants.md

 )
 ```

-If you want to just check for existence of property, pass it name as string:
+If you want to just check for the existence of the property, pass its name as a string:

 ```jsx live
 const Button = styled.button`